morzhanov/ng-maps/README.md

 # Ng Maps

-Ng Maps is an application that allow you to create Markers with information on Google and 2Gis maps.
+Ng Maps is an application that allows you to create Markers with information on Google and 2Gis maps.

 ## Installation